RioloGiuseppe/crc-full/readme.md

 ### Advanced

-The module support also advanced methods to calculate CRC tables and exports them as byte arrays:
+The module also support advanced methods to calculate CRC tables and export them as byte arrays:

 ```js
 ...